Browse the Guide:

 Patrick County, Virginia, resident.
 Inventory signed by George Fulcher,

 TAYLOR, JOHN H. (b. abt.
 1840-1916).
 CORRESPONDENCE, 1859-1877.
 0.2 cu. ft.
 Allegheny College student; chaplain with the 35th Regiment, Georgia Infantry; Augusta County, Virginia resident and minister.
 Collection includes from family and friends to Taylor, as well as several letters by Taylor to family members.
 Mostly news to and from home, but also some early Civil War content.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-050.

 TAYLOR, ROBERT A. BUSINESS PAPERS, 1825-26.
 0.2 cu. ft.
 Ginsing